-A partial hospitalization program (PHP) offers the intense attention of a residential program, but you’ll be able to leave for the day once your daily session is complete.
+A partial hospitalization program (PHP) offers the intense attention of a residential program without having to be in a hospital or institutional setting.
 If you’re interested in learning more about PHP, contact 12 Keys today.

 Does PHP Work?

 PHP is a very popular option for many clients.
-Not only does it provide them with the freedom to leave and return, but it also helps alleviate a wide variety of symptoms and helps to improve interpersonal relationships among clients.
 This type of program helps clients build toward a lasting recovery while receiving the highest quality of clinical care — without forcing them to leave their families for extended periods of time.

 What Makes a PHP Better Than a Residential Rehab Program?

 It’s very important to note that a PHP isn’t necessarily “better” than any other type of rehab program in terms of quality.
 However, there are certain circumstances where it could be a better fit for one client than another.
-For example, PHP clients don’t have to commit to an inpatient stay.
-This makes it a very good choice for someone who needs more freedom than a residential program can provide – like those in school or jobs where they cannot take leave.
-PHPs are also a good choice for people who will have more success in a more flexible environment.
+PHPs are also a good choice for people who will have success in a more flexible environment.

 No matter what type of program you choose, in order to get the most of it, you’ll have to be willing to put in the effort needed to deliver success.
 At 12 Keys Rehab, we will work closely with you to develop a plan that works for your specific needs and help you along the path to a sustainable recovery.
 If you would like to learn more about our PHP program or schedule an appointment with a professional, give us a call at 866-480-4328 or contact us online.